Ethiopia's civil society seeks to carve its identity ahead of election | DW | 09.06.2021

-Ethiopia's civil actors are key to mobilizing and ensuring that the electoral process reaches the remotest places.
-But they face hurdles in a country still shaped by years of feeble democracy and top-down approaches.
+Ethiopia goes to the polls on June 21.
+Civil actors are key to ensuring the electoral process reaches remote places, but they face hurdles in a country still shaped by years of feeble democracy and top-down approaches.

-On May 30, thousands gathered in Addis Ababa to protest US interference in Ethiopia's internal affairs.
-In reality, the demonstration was at the very least promoted by the ruling Prosperity Party (PP).
-Some analysts viewed it as a campaign rally rather than a spontaneous citizen initiative.
-Many protests in Ethiopia described as purely citizen-driven have to be considered with caution.
+On May 30, thousands gathered in Addis Ababa to protest US interference in Ethiopia's domestic affairs.
+The demonstration was approved by the ruling Prosperity Party (PP), with some analysts viewing it as a campaign rally rather than a spontaneous citizen initiative.
+Many protests in Ethiopia described as purely citizen-driven are in fact likely to have government backing.

-Although timid civil society initiatives emerge, truly independent citizen movements and structures have yet to establish themselves within the Ethiopian political context.
+Although timid civil society initiatives are emerging, truly independent grassroots movements and structures have yet to establish themselves within the Ethiopian political context.

 The work of most NGOs in Ethiopia is mainly linked to humanitarian aid and international cooperation.
-"In terms of promoting democratization processes, in terms of elections and so on, [civil society] has a limited role," Ambachew Derese, political and civil society organizations expert at the European Center for Electoral Support, said.
+"In terms of promoting democratization processes, in terms of elections and so on, [civil society] has a limited role," said Ambachew Deresse, political and civil society organizations expert at the European Center for Electoral Support.

-"In 2005, they came up with very good civil society organizations, but in the aftermath of that election, the space for [the growth of] civil society was constrained by legal instruments, so they didn't get that chance to grow", Ambachew told DW.
-According to him, civil society has made progress over the last three years.
+"In 2005, they came up with very good civil society organizations, but in the aftermath of that election, the space for [the growth of] civil society was constrained by legal instruments, so they didn't get that chance to grow", Deresse told DW.
+Nevertheless, he believes civil society has made progress over the last three years.

-At the heart of Jimma, a city located in southern Ethiopia, women attend a session led by representatives of the European Union aimed to help civil society actors prevent electoral violence.
-Divided into small groups, the participants enacted election scenarios, thought about possible reasons for outbreaks of violence, and exchanged good practice advice.
+In the heart of Jimma, a city located in southern Ethiopia, women attend a session led by representatives of the European Union aimed to help civil society actors prevent electoral violence.
+Divided into small groups, the participants enact election scenarios, consider possible reasons for outbreaks of violence, and exchange good practice advice.
 The country has seen episodes of local, often inter-ethnic, conflicts in several regions.

-Ethiopia's 36 million registered voters are expected to cast their ballots on June 21.

-For the past months, Ambachew and his team have traveled the country to train youth organizations, traditional and religious leaders, police forces, and women's associations.
-"Women have got a very important role in preventing conflict because they are the ones who are suffering the consequences of the conflicts," Ambachew said.
+For the past months, he and his team have traveled the country to train youth organizations, traditional and religious leaders, police forces, and women's associations.
+"Women have got a very important role in preventing conflict because they are the ones who are suffering the consequences of the conflicts," Deresse said.

 The moral legitimacy of the local authority, traditional structures, and subsequent influence on society are widely known in Ethiopia.
 Elders or clan leaders — depending on the area — are respected by a population that still follows hierarchies dating back centuries.